 WHERE TO STAY ON ISLA HOLBOX

-Holbox Island has a variety of accommodation for every budget, from camping grounds to hostels, budget hotels to luxury boutique hotels.
+Holbox Island has a variety of accommodations for every budget, from camping grounds to hostels, budget hotels to luxury boutique hotels.
 All options are small and quaint and you won’t find any huge resorts here.
 Here are my absolute favourite places to stay that you simply can’t miss checking out.

 If luxury travel is the name of your game then this idyllic, beautifully boho hotel with a private beach is a must.
 Beautiful boho cabins, luxury infinity pool and private beach – need I say more?
 This is the place to be on the island.